UdeS-CoBIUS/LSC-ncRNA/README_new_work_progress.md

 ## 4) Build the C++ motif extractor

 The Python pipeline compiles exactly these sources:
-`LSC-ncRNA-our_method/MotifsExtractionSelection/{Main.cpp, SuffixTree_QuadraticTime.cpp, Old_CommonMotifs.cpp, FastaFilesReader.cpp, CommonMotifs.cpp, SequenceIdManager.cpp}`
+`LSC-ncRNA-our_method/MotifsExtractionSelection/{Main.cpp, SuffixTree_QuadraticTime.cpp, FastaFilesReader.cpp, CommonMotifs.cpp, SequenceIdManager.cpp}`

 You can either let the pipeline compile it for you (it calls `compile_code_MotifsExtractionSelection()`), or build it manually: